 After walking the roads around the bogs, we headed back the way we came out.
 We then proceeded to drive for a while along these sandy trails to get a sense of the vastness of this property.

 The cranberry is one of only two Native American fruits grown in wetlands, the other is the blueberry.
-Indigenous people used cranberry for food, medicine, and most fittingly, as a symbol of peace.
+Indigenous people used cranberry for food, medicine, and as a symbol of peace.
 Take a stroll through Whitesbog Preservation Trust woods and enjoy the peace on a lovely summer day.